-The International Secretariat's preliminary assessment is that Kazakhstan has fully addressed three of the ten corrective actions, having made "satisfactory progress" on the corresponding requirements, and has made "meaningful progress" with considerable improvements in addressing the other seven corrective actions.
-In addition, the International Secretariat's preliminary assessment is that there has been back-sliding on Requirement 2.2 regarding license allocations.
+The International Secretariat's assessment is that Kazakhstan has fully addressed three of the ten corrective actions, having made "satisfactory progress" on the corresponding requirements, and has made "meaningful progress" with considerable improvements in addressing the other seven corrective actions.
+In addition, the International Secretariat's assessment is that there has been backsliding on Requirement 2.2 regarding license allocations.

-The draft assessment was sent to the Kazakhstan EITI National Stakeholders' Council (NSC, the local MSG) on 25 November 2019.
-The Russian version will follow within two weeks.
-Following comments from the NSC expected by 23 December 2019, the assessment will be finalised for consideration by the EITI Board.
+The draft assessment was sent to the Kazakhstan EITI National Stakeholders' Council (NSC, the local MSG) on 22 November 2019.
+The Russian version followed on 6 December 2019.
+Following comments from the NSC received on 15 January 2020, the assessment was finalised for consideration by the EITI Board.

-&lt;sup>1 https://eiti.org/document/kazakhstan-validation-2017
+1 https://eiti.org/document/kazakhstan-validation-2017